Dr. Gregory Germino

 The Deputy Director maintains relationships with the Director of the NIH as well as with other sub-agencies of the Department of Health and Human Services (DHHS), other Federal agencies, Congress, and a variety of public interest groups.

 He is a Senior Investigator in the Kidney Disease Branch of the NIDDK Division of Intramural Research.
-The main focus of his research is on the molecular basis of renal cystic disease, such as autosomal dominant polycystic kidney disease (ADPKD), one of the most common inherited disorders and cause 4-5 percent of all end stage kidney disease in the United States.
+The main focus of his research is on the molecular basis of renal cystic disease, such as autosomal dominant polycystic kidney disease (ADPKD), one of the most common inherited disorders and cause of 4-5 percent of all end stage kidney disease in the United States.
 Individuals with ADPKD also suffer from other complications such as hypertension, cyst infections, abdominal pain and have an increased risk of intracranial aneurysms.
 Present ADPKD management is focused on treating symptoms.
 Understanding the mechanisms of ADPDK will allow us to develop safe and effective treatments.

 View Dr. Germino’s principal investigator profile.